Employee Business Expenses

-If you’re eligible to be reimbursed for job-related costs, but you don’t request to be paid back, you can’t deduct the costs.
+If you’re eligible to be reimbursed for job-related costs, you should request to be paid back.
+Even if you don't, you can’t deduct the costs.

-The total of your employee business expenses must be more than 2% of your adjusted gross income (AGI) to be deductible.
+The total of your employee business expenses must be more than 2% of your adjusted gross income (AGI) for you to deduct them.
 Some common business expenses you can deduct are:

 To learn more, see the Home Office Deduction tax tip.

 - Rent paid for business space or equipment you use in your job

 - Dues to professional societies or a chamber of commerce -- If membership in an organization benefits your job, you can deduct the dues you pay.
 This includes organizations like:

 - Civic or public service organizations like Kiwanis, Lions, or Rotary clubs

 - Real-estate boards

 - Subscriptions to professional journals and trade magazines related to work